jajuk-team/jajuk-team.github.io/developer_guide.md

 #### Eclipse formatter and templates

 - Defaults templates are provided as Eclipse preference with the project.
 They are mainly Eclipse defaults templates with the Jajuk header for new files
 - Defaults code formatter configuration is provided as well with the Eclipse project preferences.
-It is the Eclipse default template except a 100 for line max length.
+It is the Eclipse default template with two spaces indentation and lines of 100 caracters max.
 - Don't use one line statement without braces: use ``if (){..one line..}``, not ``if (...)`` on a single line
 - Note that the release packager applies source and import formatting over all the code at each release to make sure the formatting is always applied